mmu-webdesign/IWD-web-term2/rwd-week-3.md

     font-size: 1rem;
 }
 ```
 If you chose to add a *call to action* this way, edit the above as required.
-If you don't, you can remove this block of code.
+If you don't, **you can remove this block of code**.

 ---

 Video - [Call to action button demonstration](https://youtu.be/s1iEaJGeNdM).

----

 **Note** - You should have a suitable 'hero' image to add using the CSS background declaration next week.